Elevate your sustainability maturity: Governance and culture

 Governance and culture also help guide the company’s ESG transformation, helping to ensure that it is moving in the right direction and will come out the other end having achieved its ESG goals.
 In the absence of good governance, companies won’t get the buy-in and culture they need to be able to successfully navigate their ESG journeys.

 Governance and culture play a critical role in attracting and retaining talent in today’s constrained labor market.
-In one 2023 survey, 34% percent of Generation Z and 39% of Millennials surveyed said they would be willing to take a pay cut in order to work for a company whose ESG strategies line up with their own values and beliefs.
+In one 2023 survey, 46% of Generation Z and 42% of Millennials surveyed said they have changed or plan to change jobs or industries due to concerns about environmental impact.
 A company with robust ESG governance is perceived as trustworthy and ethical, while the culture instills a sense of purpose, making employees feel that their contributions extend the office.
 In the long run, a sense of shared purpose and community becomes instrumental in retaining talent.

 Maturity Model: Governance and culture